yuchaozhi/MCANet/README.md

 [View the PDF](./pdf/MCANet.pdf).

 ### 1. **PMA**
-   We propose a parallel multi-scale attention (PMA) mechanism, which preserves pixels' spatial position information through the aggregation of cross-channel and multi-scale information to more accurately distinguish the edge region from other regions of glandular images.
+   - We propose parallel multi-scale attention (PMA) mechanism, which preserves pixels' spatial position information through the aggregation of cross-channel and multi-scale information to more accurately distinguish the edge region from other regions of glandular images.
 [View the PDF](./pdf/PMA.pdf).

 ### 2. **CDA**
-   We propose a Cross-Dimensional Attention (CDA) mechanism that captures dependencies across the $(C, H)$, $(C, W)$, and $(H, W)$ dimensions through three separate branches.
+   - We propose a Cross-Dimensional Attention (CDA) mechanism that captures dependencies across the $(C, H)$, $(C, W)$, and $(H, W)$ dimensions through three separate branches.
 This enables interactive modeling of channel and spatial dimensions in complex gland images to improve the accuracy of gland image segmentation.
 [View the PDF](./pdf/CDA.pdf).

 ### 3. **Attention Embedding Fusion**